 You don’t need FROW access to get in on the action this fashion week.
-Satisfy your haute couture craving with our round-up of the hottest events, pop-ups and exhibitions to hit London and New York this February.
+Satisfy your haute couture craving with our round-up of the hottest events, pop up shop designs and exhibitions to hit London and New York this February.

 London Fashion Week: 15th-19th February